Callista trilogy: Children of the Jedi

+However, this miracle comes with a devastating price that will haunt both Luke and Callista in the trials ahead: while Callista has regained her human form and her memories of her past life, she has completely lost her connection to the Force.
+The very power that once defined her as a Jedi—her ability to sense the living energy that binds all things together—has been severed, leaving her feeling spiritually hollow and cut off from the mystical foundation of her identity.
+This profound loss becomes a central source of conflict and heartbreak as their love story continues to unfold in the subsequent novels, Darksaber and Planet of Twilight, where they must navigate not only external threats but also the internal struggle of a relationship between a Jedi Master at the height of his powers and a woman who has lost the very essence of what she once was.

 Darksaber

 While searching Jabba the Hutt's palace on Tatooine, Luke Skywalker and Han Solo learn that the Hutts are planning to build another superweapon.
-Meanwhile, in the Hoth Asteroid Belt, Durga the Hutt is planning a diplomatic mission to Coruscant, where he will secretly obtain the plans for the Death Star superlaser for Bevel Lemelisk, the Death Star's designer.
+Meanwhile, in the Hoth Asteroid Belt, Durga the Hutt is planning a diplomatic mission to Coruscant, where he will secretly obtain the plans for the Death Star super laser for Bevel Lemelisk, the Death Star's designer.
 Skywalker and Solo reveal their discoveries, but not before Durga's subordinates steal the plans from the Imperial Palace.
 In order to find out the location of the superweapon, the New Republic launches a covert operation to Nal Hutta, disguised as a diplomatic summit.
 Back at the Hoth asteroid belt, Lemelisk starts construction on the cylindrical superlaser, which he calls the "Darksaber" for its shape is similar to the hilt of a lightsaber.

 Luke and Callista embark on a journey to help Callista regain her Force powers.
 They discover that Callista can only tap into the Dark Side of the Force after they were attacked by some strange flying creatures on Dagobah.
 Their journey continues to the Hoth system where they encounter a group of stranded refugees.
 The group is attacked by a pack of wampas, led by the same wampa Luke dismembered several years ago.
 The refugees are killed in the attack, Luke and Callista try to escape only to find their ship wrecked.
 They lift off, but have little power and become stranded in the asteroid belt surrounding Hoth.